jonesmabea/Thesis/README.md

 # Car Driving Without Cameras

 ## A research project in fulfillment of MSc.
-Advanced COmputing at the University of Bristol
+Advanced Computing at the University of Bristol

 # Introduction